Are Methylene Blue Infusions Safe?

 Nurse adjusting an IV

-Methylene blue is a chemical that was initially manufactured in 1876 as a textile dye.
-It was later studied as a medicinal therapy and was the first synthetic, or man-made, medical treatment used in humans.
-Initially used as an antiseptic, methylene blue was subsequently prescribed as a treatment for malaria and gonorrhea.
-Today, methylene blue is still used as a stain or dye, but it is likely best known as the antidote for a serious and life-threatening medical condition called methemoglobinemia.
-In methemoglobinemia, blood is not able to effectively carry oxygen to tissues, and affected patients have signs and symptoms of oxygen deprivation including blue-tinged skin, fatigue, and shortness of breath.
-Methylene blue is also used to treat toxic effects of certain chemotherapy drugs as well as circulatory shock, but it is not approved by the United States FDA for treatment of these conditions.
+In methemoglobinemia, blood is not able to effectively carry oxygen to tissues, and affected patients have signs and symptoms of oxygen deprivation, including blue-tinged skin, fatigue, and shortness of breath.
+Methylene blue is also used to treat toxic effects of certain chemotherapy drugs as well as circulatory shock, but it is not approved by the US Food and Drug Administration (FDA) for treatment of conditions other than methemoglobinemia.

-Methylene blue works on a cellular level within the mitochondria (the energy-producing powerhouses of cells) where it affects energy production and may also act as an antioxidant to protect cells against oxidative stress.
-Since oxidative stress is thought to hasten the aging process in humans, this means that methylene blue’s antioxidant effects may have some anti-aging activity.
+Since oxidative stress is thought to hasten the aging process in humans, this means that methylene blue’s antioxidant effects could have some anti-aging activity.
 Methylene blue is also a photosensitizer, which means that it has increased activity when exposed to certain wavelengths of light.
-Light-activated methylene blue is used to treat donated blood products as it is effective in killing some viruses including HIV and herpes.
-Due to its antiviral activity, methylene blue has also been explored as a potential treatment for COVID-19.
+Light-activated methylene blue is used to treat donated blood products, as it is effective in killing some viruses, including HIV and herpes.

 Because of its potential antiviral and anti-aging properties, some healthcare clinics offer methylene blue in formulations including skin creams and intravenous infusions to people who wish to increase longevity, stop the aging process, and prevent viral infections.
-While the use of methylene blue for these conditions sounds intriguing, it’s important to remember that methylene blue is currently approved by the United States FDA only for treatment of methemoglobinemia.
-It is not approved for the prevention or treatment of any other conditions.
-The use of methylene blue to prevent aging or to treat viral infections, including COVID-19, remains experimental at this time.
-There is no standard recommended human dosing for the use of methylene blue in conditions other than methemoglobinemia, and the potential health benefits of methylene blue for these other conditions have not been widely studied or described in medical literature.
+While the use of methylene blue for these conditions sounds intriguing, it is important to remember that methylene blue is currently approved by the FDA only for the treatment of methemoglobinemia.
+The use of methylene blue to prevent aging is experimental.

-If someone has developed unwanted signs or symptoms after exposure to methylene blue, get an immediate personalized recommendation online or call Poison Control at 1-800-222-1222.
+If someone has developed unwanted signs or symptoms after exposure to methylene blue, get an immediate personalized recommendation online from webPOISONCONTROL or call Poison Control at 1-800-222-1222.
 Both options are free, confidential, and available 24 hours a day.

 Kelly Johnson-Arbor, MD